5j9/wikitextparser/README.rst

-It sure can't parse a page the exact same way as the MediaWiki does (because it's completely offline and can't expand templates and also has not yet implemented many details of MediaWiki parser...), but my guess is that for most usual cases it will be enough.
+It sure can't parse a page the exact same way as the MediaWiki does (because it's completely offline and can't expand templates and also has not yet implemented many details of MediaWiki parser...), but my guess is that for most usual cases the current capabilities will suffice.

 Installation
 ============